personnumber3377/personnumber3377.github.io/projects/ideas.md

 - Differential fuzz golang stdlib with other libraries like net/http...
 - Differential fuzz llhttp and apache module? (see personal_notes/20.7.2025.txt in the personal_notes repo...)
 - Maybe try to fuzz rack or some web server as a state machine or something or maybe try fuzzing for rce bugs or unexpected exceptions which may signify RCE or other stuff???
+- Fuzz mupdf css and html and maybe xps????
+- Fuzz filecoin EVM? (remember to use the FVM actual implementation instead of the MockRuntime instead)

 ## Some interesting looking stuff..